lwjohnst86/nefa-code/doc/manuscript.md

 Total non-esterified fatty acids (NEFA) have been well documented to influence the pathogenesis of type 2 diabetes mellitus.
-Experimental work has shown that exposure to high concentrations of NEFA can induce insulin resistance in insulin-sensitive tissues such as muscle and liver, and in addition can impair pancreatic beta-cell production of insulin [@Rachek2014a;@Cnop2008a].
+Experimental work has shown that exposure to high concentrations of NEFA can induce insulin resistance in insulin-sensitive tissues such as muscle and liver, and can impair pancreatic beta-cell production of insulin [@Rachek2014a;@Cnop2008a].
 Observational and clinical studies have reported concordant findings, showing in particular that elevated total plasma NEFA associates with an increased risk for